 Ms. Valerian represents employees and whistleblowers in individual and class actions involving wage and hour, retaliation, discrimination and other civil rights claims, as well as in qui tam investigations.
 Among other cases, she is currently representing sales employees in representative and class litigation over unpaid commissions against Oracle and representing a female attorney in a proposed class and collective action against Sedgwick, a law firm.
 She also represented female employees of Qualcomm in a gender discrimination class action that achieved significant monetary and programmatic relief.

 Ms. Valerian is active in the California Employment Lawyers Association (CELA).
 She serves as Chair of the Barristers Committee and ex officio member of the Executive Board and plans educational programs for the plaintiffs’ bar as a member of the Education Committee.
 Ms. Valerian also supports Equal Rights Advocates, a gender equality civil rights organization, through service on its Litigation Committee.
-She has been honored as a “Northern California Rising Star” in 2016 by Super Lawyers Magazine.
+She has been honored as a “Northern California Rising Star” in 2016 and 2017 by Super Lawyers Magazine.

 Ms. Valerian is a native Mandarin speaker and originally hails from Shanghai, China.